-From ancient Greek orators to acclaimed writers, chart-topping songwriters, award-winning actors and filmmakers, and even Presidents, stammering, or stuttering as it's known in other parts of the world, has had an undeniable influence on our cultural landscape.
+From ancient Greek orators to acclaimed writers, chart-topping songwriters, award-winning actors and filmmakers, even presidents.
+Stammering, or stuttering as it's known in other parts of the world, has had an undeniable influence on our cultural landscape.

-Here is a list of notable people who have shown that stammering doesn't have to stop you from achieving your dreams.
+Here's a list of notable people who have shown that stammering doesn't have to stop you from achieving your dreams.
 People who have used their stammer in creative ways.
-People who are changing perceptions through art, social media influencing, activism and high profile media work.
+People who are changing perceptions through art, social media, activism and media work.
 It's an ever-growing list so we'll be adding to it all the time.

 Singers & musicians

 The lead singer of the rock group Heart, whose hits include 'Barracuda' and 'Alone' talks about her stammer in a YouTube clip:

 "Stuttering, when you're 6 through 16, is incredibly hard because all you want to do is just fit in… it made life really kind of fight or flight all the time.
 Just going to school was like 'Oh, what's going to happen today?!'"

 Singer-songwriter of classic songs like 'Lean On Me', 'Lovely Day' and 'Ain't No Sunshine', talks about his stammer in a recorded interview for say.org:

 "I don't remember feeling ashamed of my stutter.
 I remember feeling sorry for people who thought there was something wrong with me."

 The singer of 'You're So Vain' and 'Nobody Does It Better' opens up about her stammer in her book 'Boys in the Trees: A Memoir':